lessthen3/Princess-VS_Tools/README.md

 # Princess VS Tools
-Princess is an open-source and cross-platform visual scripting tool built with modern C++ 20 licensed under the permissive MIT License.
+Princess is a free, open-source, and cross-platform visual scripting tool built with modern C++ 20 licensed under the permissive MIT License.

 Currently you can target Windows, macOS and Linux.
 Princess may work on UNIX systems, but support isn't guaranteed.